You are here

 Amy Gewirtz, Esq., Director

-Kathryn (Katy) Gutowski, Esq., Assistant Director
+Kathryn (Katy) Gutowski, Esq., Associate Director

 Kathryn (Katy) Gutowski graduated from the University of Washington and Boston University School of Law.
 After law school, she returned home to Seattle and practiced commercial litigation with Perkins Coie.
 After four years there, she moved to the New York area and practiced commercial litigation and insurance law with Simpson Thacher.
 Following the birth of her second child, Katy left Simpson Thacher and joined Seton Hall Law School as an adjunct professor teaching Insurance Law and New York Practice.
 Katy left Seton Hall Law School when she gave birth to twins.
 After a number of years as the full-time caregiver of her four children, Katy completed the New Directions program in December of 2009.
 Under the auspices of that program, she externed at Rutgers-Newark Law School where she drafted a proposal to revise the law school’s orientation and academic support programs.
 Katy also worked at Pace Law School’s admissions office as a volunteer and conducted mock interviews for the New Directions program.
 She is a member of the Association of the Bar of the City of New York’s Committee on Career Advancement and Management.

 Andrea L. Flink, Esq., Assistant Director